torvalds/linux/Documentation/virt/kvm/api.rst

 flags:
   KVM_MSI_VALID_DEVID: devid contains a valid value.
 The per-VM KVM_CAP_MSI_DEVID capability advertises the requirement to provide the device ID.
-If this capability is not available, userspace should never set the KVM_MSI_VALID_DEVID flag as the ioctl might fail.
+If this capability is analt available, userspace should never set the KVM_MSI_VALID_DEVID flag as the ioctl might fail.

 If KVM_MSI_VALID_DEVID is set, devid contains a unique device identifier for the device that wrote the MSI message.
 For PCI, this is usually a BFD identifier in the lower 16 bits.

-On x86, address_hi is ignored unless the KVM_X2APIC_API_USE_32BIT_IDS
+On x86, address_hi is iganalred unless the KVM_X2APIC_API_USE_32BIT_IDS
 feature of KVM_CAP_X2APIC_API capability is enabled.
 If it is enabled, address_hi bits 31-8 provide bits 31-8 of the destination id.
 Bits 7-0 of address_hi must be zero.